-5.5.1 Thermocouples used for this method shall be made of special grade wire as specified in Tables E 230 or shall be individually calibrated to the same tolerance.
-Generally, thermocouples made from wire taken from the same spool will be found to agree with each other within the required tolerance and thus only one calibration will be required for each spool of wire.

-5.6 Temperature-Measuring System, excluding the sensor, with an accuracy equivalent to ± 0.1 K. A d-c potentiometer or digital microvoltmeter is normally used for thermocouple readout.

-5.7 Power Supplies, use a closely regulated a-c or d-c supply for operating the test section heater.
+- project above the surface.
+For direct averaging, the thermocouples may be connected in parallel, provided their junctions are electrically isolated and the total resistances are essentially equal. - 5.5.1 Thermocouples used for this method shall be made of special grade wire as specified in Tables E 230 or shall be individually calibrated to the same tolerance.
+Generally, thermocouples made from wire taken from the same spool will be found to agree with each other within the required tolerance and thus only one calibration will be required for each spool of wire - 5.6 Temperature-Measuring System, excluding the sensor, with an accuracy equivalent to $\pm 0.1$ K. A d-c potentiometer or digital microvoltmeter is normally used for thermocouple readout. - 5.7 Power Supplies, for operating the test section heater should be closely regulated and may be either a-c or d-c.
 Power supplies for guard heaters, if used, need not be regulated if automatic controllers are used.

+&lt;sup>5 Any temperature-measuring sensor can be used, but thermocouples are used predominantly.

-$5.8\ Power-Measuring\ System$, capable of measuring the average power to the test section heater with an accuracy of \pm 0.5% shall be provided.
-If power input is steady, this is typically a calibrated wattmeter or a voltage-measuring system for voltage and amperage (using a standard resistance).
+- $5.8\ Power-Measuring\ System$ , capable of measuring the average power to the test section heater with an accuracy of $\pm$ 0.5% shall be provided.
+If power input is steady, this may consist of a calibrated wattmeter or a voltage-measuring system for voltage and amperage (using a standard resistance).
 If power input is variable or fluctuating, an integrating type of power measurement, using an integrating period long enough to assure a reliable determination of average power, is required.
 In all cases, care must be taken that the measured power is only that dissipated in the test section.
-This requires that corrections be applied for power dissipated in leads, dropping resistors, or uncompensated wattmeters.

-5.9 For a given set of observations as defined in 8.4 the ambient air temperature shall be maintained within \pm 1% of the smallest temperature difference between the test pipe and the ambient or to \pm 1°C, whichever is greater.
+This requires that corrections be applied for power dissipated in leads, dropping resistors, or uncompensated wattmeters. - 5.9 For a given set of observations as defined in 10.2.2 the ambient air temperature shall be maintained within $\pm$ 1% of the smallest temperature difference between the test pipe and the ambient or to $\pm$ 1°C, whichever is greater.
 The apparatus shall be located in a region of essentially still air and shall not be close to other objects that would alter the pattern of natural convection around the heated specimen.
 All surfaces or objects that could exchange radiation with the specimen shall have a total hemispherical emittance of at least 0.85 and shall be at approximately the same temperature as the ambient air.
-Additional optional equipment is required to use gases other than air and to simulate wind effects by establishing forced air velocities of the direction and magnitude desired.

-5.10 An optional temperature-controlled jacket is an acceptable procedure to control the outer surface of the specimen to a temperature different than that of the ambient air.
+Optional equipment may be provided to use gases other than air and to simulate wind effects by establishing forced air velocities of the direction and magnitude desired. - 5.10 An optional temperature-controlled jacket should be provided to control the outer surface of the specimen to a temperature different than that of the ambient air.
 An alternative procedure for raising the outer surface temperature of a specimen is to surround it with an additional layer of thermal insulation.
 In either case the thermocouples specified in 6.5 for the measurement of the specimen outer surface temperature must be installed prior to placement of the jacket or additional insulation layer.
 Moreover, the emittance of the inner surface of the jacket or added insulation (facing the specimen) must be greater than 0.8 in order not to reduce any radiation transfer within the specimen.
 In such cases it is not possible to measure directly the thermal transference for the specimen.